Emiliano Ellacopulos

 Emiliano Ellacopulos (born January 14, 1992) is a Greek-Argentine footballer who plays for Ferro Carril Oeste in the Primera B Nacional.

 Club career

 Ellacopulos started his career in Club Atlético Tigre academy and he jumped to the first team after spending some years there.
-During 2015–16 season, Ellacopulos played for the Greek side Kalloni F.C. on loan from Tigre.
+During 2015–16 season, Ellacopulos played for the Greek side AEL Kalloni on loan from Tigre.

 Personal life

 His father is of Greek descent, his mother of Argentine descent and he was born in Tigre.